Pedro Muñoz: Roman bridge

 A Roman bridge, known as the Molino de la Torre bridge (Mill Tower Bridge) (39°20′23.85″N 2°54′6.74″W), carries the Serranos Way across the Záncara River at the edge of the municipal boundary with Socuéllamos.
 It is a stonework construction with three arches of equal size and a smaller blind arch.
 The Serranos Way has the remains of a Roman road of some 6 metres width which once linked Complutum (now Alcala de Henares) with Cartagonova (now Cartagena).
 The Roman road has become progressively destroyed by the cultivation of crops.

 San Miguel Bridge

 St Michael's Bridge (39°20′58″N 2°55′50″W) is similar to the Roman bridge, crossing the Záncara River next to the hermitage of San Miguel.
 Recently there has been work to restore the bridge and improve the surroundings with greenways on both banks of the river.

 In the Middle Ages and for some time afterwards shepherds were taxed when crossing the bridge, two head of sheep per shepherd crossing.

 Culture

-La Harinera
+El Harinera

 La Harinera (The flour factory) is a cultural project promoted by the Iberian American Foundation of Cultural and Creative Industries (FIBICC) and opened as a museum in 2015.
 It is an organization that focuses on cultural development where there is accommodation to artists to develop their work.
 It also has a hostel where students from around the world can live during their Spanish courses.